Explore the Wilds of Botswana – The Ultimate Safari

 From November to April, you can catch a glimpse of thousands of pink flamingos at the Makgadikgadi Pans.
 These birds travel from Walvis Bay Lagoon in Namibia, crossing half of the continent for the breeding season.

-While the rains and lush green vegetation will make spotting animals in Botswana’s national parks difficult, you might witness an impala or zebra giving birth!
+While the rains and lush green vegetation will make spotting game in Botswana’s national parks difficult, you might witness an impala or zebra giving birth!

 All travelers to Botswana need: